-Regulation FD was created in response to a number of situations in which companies were found to have given material non-public information, such as advance notice of earnings results, to a select few outsiders.
+The regulation was created in response to situations in which companies were found to have given material non-public information, such as advance notice of earnings results, to a select few outsiders.
 The outsiders were able to use the information to make trades that placed them in an unfair competitive position in relation to other, less well-informed investors.
 Company managers were also allegedly able to manipulate analysts by giving advance information to those who portrayed the company favorably in their research reports.

-To combat these issues, the SEC issued Regulation FD, which mandates that a company immediately release to the general public any material non-public information that it has disclosed to certain individuals outside of the company.
+To combat these issues, the Securities and Exchange Commission (SEC) issued Regulation FD.
+This regulation mandates that a company immediately release to the general public any material non-public information that it has disclosed to certain individuals outside of the company.

 a.
 Whenever an issuer, or any person acting on its behalf, discloses any material nonpublic information regarding that issuer or its securities to [a broker, dealer, investment advisor, investment company, or holder of the issuer’s securities], the issuer shall make public disclosure of that information:

 1. Simultaneously, in the case of an intentional disclosure; and

 2. Promptly, in the case of a non-intentional disclosure.
 Promptly means as soon as reasonably practical after a senior official of the issuer learns that there has been a non-intentional disclosure.
 In no event shall this public disclosure be later than the longer of 24 hours or the commencement of the next day’s trading on the New York Stock Exchange.